femboyfin/dbdideas/survivor_perks.md

 - Increased duration to **3/4/5 seconds** *(was 1/2/3)*
   - Slight numbers buff to increase perk strength.
-- Additionally trigger Aura reveal at the start of the Trial
+- Now reveals the killer's aura at the start of the Trial
   - Already known as "Lethal for survivors", this makes that actually true and provides early game utility.
-- Increased extension to **3 seconds** *(was 2)*
+- Increased extension duration to **3 seconds** *(was 2)*
   - Numbers buff to increase perk strength.

 ## [Fast Track](<https://deadbydaylight.wiki.gg/wiki/Fast_Track>) 📉 🗑️

-- No longer requires you to hit a Great Repair Skill Check to consume tokens, instead uses an Activate Ability button and the Tokens are applied after repairing for **8 seconds**
+- Now uses an Activate Ability button and <!-- Do we need this next part? --> the Tokens are applied after repairing for **8 seconds**
-  - Makes the perk less RNG dependent and allows the Survivor to hit Great Skill Checks on generators they don't want to apply their Fast Track stacks to.
+  - Makes the perk less RNG dependent and allows the survivor to hit Great Skill Checks on generators they don't want to apply their Fast Track stacks to.
-- **1 Token** *(was 1/2/3)* per hook, up to a maximum of **9 Tokens** *(was 9/18/27)*
+- Decreased tokens granted to **1 Token** *(was 1/2/3)* per hook, up to a maximum of **9 Tokens** *(was 9/18/27)*
   - To make the perk slightly more intuitive, we're moving the level variation to the % per stack which is functionally identical.
 1 stack for 1/2/3% at level 3 = 1/2/3% per stack, 1/2/3 stacks for 1% at level 3 is also 3%.
 - Increased bonus Progression to **4/5/6%** per Token *(was 1%)*
   - In addition to moving the level variation to the progression %, we've also given it a numbers buff to increase its strength.
 We want Fast Track to function as a 3-gen breaker/comeback mechanic, this should make it significantly more viable for these purposes.